Travel the World with a TESOL

 - Candidates should be 18 or over by the start of the course

-- Candidates should be able to work at a university level
+- Must be able to work at a university level (degree not required)

-- Non-native speakers are required to prove their language competence by one of the following:
+- Non-native speakers are required to prove their language competence, for instance by providing:

 – Trinity graded examination in spoken English, Grade 10 or above;

-– Cambridge ESOL Certificate in Advanced or Proficiency in English;
+– Cambridge ESOL Certificate in C1 Advanced or Proficiency in English;

 – IELTS band 7.0 (on all sub-scores) or above;